One-to-One Mentorship in Allegorical Abstractionism

 5. What the Program Includes

-6. The 8 Modules
+6. The 6 Modules

-7. Who This Is For
+8. Who This Is For

-8. Pricing
+9. Pricing

-9. Contact / Apply
+10. Contact / Apply

 2. A New Photographic Language

-This mentorship program is grounded in Allegorical Abstractionism, a new photographic language that unites abstraction and allegory, transforming light, gesture, color, and duration into vehicles of meaning rather than mere visual effect.
-Born from long exposure and intentional camera movement, this approach understands photography not as a decorative blur, but as an act of consciousness in which trees, suns, paths, seas, walls, and landscapes remain recognizable enough to function as symbols, metaphors, and contemporary myths.
+This mentorship is grounded in Allegorical Abstractionism, a new photographic language that unites abstraction and allegory, transforming light, gesture, color, and duration into vehicles of meaning rather than mere visual effect.
+Born from long exposure and intentional camera movement, this approach understands photography not as decorative blur, but as an act of consciousness in which trees, suns, paths, seas, walls, and landscapes remain recognizable enough to function as symbols, metaphors, and contemporary myths.
 Rooted between Impressionist atmosphere, Expressionist force, and a Mediterranean Baroque intensity of light, the program is designed for photographers who want to move beyond isolated images and develop a more intentional, coherent, and authorial body of work.

 3. Not a Typical Mentorship

-It is a one-to-one artistic process built for photographers who want to move beyond attractive effects and develop a more intentional visual language.
-While technique remains important, it is treated here as only one part of a wider practice that also includes symbolism, atmosphere, coherence, project construction, editing with purpose, and the search for a more personal voice.
 The aim is not simply to improve individual photographs, but to help the artist understand how images can carry emotion, tension, metaphor, and narrative openness within a coherent body of work.
 In that sense, the mentorship is designed not as a standard lesson format, but as an entry into a more authorial way of seeing and building photography through the framework of Allegorical Abstractionism.

 4. Program Format